 These include nighttime pain relievers, antihistamines, sleep aids, antidepressants, incontinence drugs and narcotic pain relievers.
 They block the neurotransmitter acetylcholine, the one that requires choline.

 One study from the British Medical Journal looked at the use of anticholinergic drugs (nighttime pain relievers, antihistamines, sleep aids, antidepressants, incontinence drugs and narcotic pain relievers) and tested 372 people over 60 years old without dementia.
 A total of 9.2% of the subjects continually used anticholinergic drugs during the year before cognitive assessment.
 Compared with non-users, they had poorer performance on reaction time, attention, delayed non-verbal memory, narrative recall, visuospatial construction, and language tasks.
 Eighty percent of the continuous users were classified as having mild cognitive impairment.
+Another study found a significantly higher rate of falls in elderly patients using anticholinergic drugs as well.

 A french study looking at 4,128 women and 2,784 men that reported taking anticholinergic drugs showed a greater decline over four years in verbal fluency scores and in global cognitive functioning than women not using anticholinergic drugs.
 In men, an association was found with a decline in visual memory and to a lesser extent in executive function.
 Significant interactions were observed in women between anticholinergic use and age, apolipoprotein E, or hormone replacement therapy.
 A significantly 1.4–2 fold higher risk of cognitive decline was observed for continuous anticholinergic users.